JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

     * it is hosted on our own computer, so `localhost` for the host
     * `playground` is our db name
     * user/password are the ones you created before
-    * driver is downloaded by the IDE
+    * driver is downloaded by the IDE for you

 you should get a screen similar to this one
 <img style="width: 70%" src="{{ site.baseurl }}/public/images/DataSourcesAndDrivers_004.png">